geomstats/geomstats/docs/contributing/index.rst

 We recommend that you run  all tests using the different backends discussed in the `backends section <backends dev>`_ .

-Threfore install the backends as described before running all the tests using:
+After you install the backends, you can run all the tests for a given backend using:

     .. code-block:: bash